labgrid-project/labgrid/doc/configuration.rst

 DFUDriver
 ~~~~~~~~~
-A DFUDriver allows the download of images to a device in DFU (Device Firmware
+A :any:`DFUDriver` allows the download of images to a device in DFU (Device
-Upgrade) mode.
+Firmware Upgrade) mode.

 Binds to:
   dfu: